ardevd/gitwrap/README.md

 # GitWrap
 Windows Wrapper for Linux git executable.

+Windows Subsystem for Linux is pretty awesome, but managing two separate git environment is not.
+So, here is a quick hack for that.

 GitWrap is currently a Proof Of Concept solution and is in no way complete or reliable.
 It has been tested with Android Studio and seems to work pretty well when set up correctly.

 ## Requirements